-The jackpot amount refers to the payout for winners who choose the annuity option, which provides 30 payments over 29 years.
-Nearly all winners opt for cash, which for Saturday's drawing would be an estimated $450 million.
+The estimated jackpot amount refers to winners who opt to be paid through an annuity over 29 years.
+Most winners prefer the cash option, which for Saturday's drawing would be an estimated $450 million before taxes.

-Powerball is played in 45 states plus Washington, D.C., the U.S. Virgin Islands and Puerto Rico
+Powerball is played in 45 states plus Washington, D.C., Puerto Rico and the U.S. Virgin Islands.

 Register for free to continue reading